keenlycode/edictor/docs-src/index.html.concise.md

-Did you noticed ?
+Did you notice ?
 There are only fews and concise validation APIs:
 `instance()`, `regexp()`, `assert()`, `apply()`, `arrayOf()`, `model()` to validate any kind of javascript object.
-Providing just enough APIs make **{Edictor}** easy to learn and remember.
+These APIs make **{ Edictor }** easy to learn and remember.